apache/nifi-minifi-cpp/extensions/python/PYTHON.md

 On Linux, you need the "libminifi-python-lib-loader-extension.so", "libminifi-python-script-extension.so" and "libminifi-script-extension.so" libraries to be present in the extensions directory, and "minifi_native.so" must be a symbolic link to "libminifi-python-script-extension.so".
+You can build these libraries by setting the `ENABLE_PYTHON_SCRIPTING` CMake build option to `ON`.

 On Windows, when installing MiNiFi using the MSI installer, make sure to enable both "minifi-python-script-extension" and "minifi-script-extension" during the installation process.